jliu70/adafruit.usedgoodies.com/docs/circuitpython/installation.md

     **[Bundlefly](../glossary/bundlefly.md)**

-    All Circuit Python Adafruit Learn Guides now have a feature called [Bundlefly](../glossary/bundlefly.md) which will allow users to download one zip file which includes the code, all required libraries, and if needed, asset files.
+    All CircuitPython Adafruit Learn Guides now have a feature called [Bundlefly](../glossary/bundlefly.md) which will allow users to download one zip file which includes the code, all required libraries, and if needed, asset files.
     You should find the download link called `Download Project Bundle` located at the beginning of any CircuitPython code section.

     Once you have extracted all the files from the downloaded zip file, you just drag-and-drop them onto your microntroller CIRCUITPY drive.